cdp menu

 If you would want to filter the users who added a product to the cart but have not purchased, you can combine the “Added to cart” event criteria with the “Purchased” “Not occurred” event criteria using the “And” condition as shown below.

-Note: Segment name should be in lowercase with a maximum of 20 characters in length.
+Note: Audience name should be in lowercase with a maximum of 20 characters in length.
 Eg. my_segment_1

 Refresh interval

-A segment is refreshed based on the interval set while creating the segment with a dynamic date range.
-Let’s take an instance where you have given the dynamic date range as last 30 days and refresh interval as 2 days for a particular segment.
-In the period between the refresh triggers, the segment is not refreshed and remains the same, meaning, the data that was previously updated is not refreshed until the next 2 days, in this case.
+An audience is refreshed based on the interval set while creating the audience with a dynamic date range.
+Let’s take an instance where you have given the dynamic date range as last 30 days and refresh interval as 2 days for a particular audience.
+In the period between the refresh triggers, the audience is not refreshed and remains the same, meaning, the data that was previously updated is not refreshed until the next 2 days, in this case.

-Every time a segment is refreshed the users are either included or excluded from the segment based on the criteria of the segment.
+Every time an audience is refreshed the users are either included or excluded from the audience based on the criteria of the audience.
 Depending on the exclusion or inclusion, users are assigned an event called “added_to_segment” when included and “removed_from_segment” when excluded.

 Note: Refresh interval has nothing to do with Retention days in Facebook or Membership duration in Google.